alexo-git/embedded-basic/README.md

 For example, to easy change device functionality for different customer requirements.
 Such device usually resource constrained, so script implementation should be very light both for code and RAM usage.

-The project based of perfect BASIC interpreter from Jerry Williams (see https://github.com/jwillia3/BASIC).
+The project based of nice BASIC interpreter from Jerry Williams (see https://github.com/jwillia3/BASIC).
 See there also for language description.

 This script language implemented as compiler to some intermediate p-code, which is executed on simple vitrual machine in device.